GeppettoJS/backbone.geppetto/README.md

 You'll need to include the following projects for Geppetto to work:

 ### Backbone
-[Backbone v0.9.10](http://documentcloud.github.com/backbone/) is required for its eventing system.
+[Backbone v0.9.10](http://documentcloud.github.com/backbone/) or higher is required for its eventing system.

 ## Recommended Libraries